 The Gameplay Format is as follows:

 2.1.
 At the beginning of each round, Players begin on the Starting Line for their respective side with one foot on the starting line and the other outside the play zone.
-Blasters must remain pointed straight up towards the sky with the muzzle above their head or blaster lowered towards the ground with a hand raised above their head until both feet are in bounds.
+Blasters must remain pointed straight up towards the sky with the muzzle above their head OR blaster lowered straight down towards the ground with a hand raised above their head until both feet are in bounds.

 2.1.1.
-The Starting Line is a zone that extends 10 feet from each teams spawn point in both directions along the field boundary lines.
+The Starting Line is a zone in each teams corner that extends 10 feet from each teams spawn point in both directions along the field boundary lines.
 It will be marked by cones for player awareness.

 2.2.
 Once the round begins, players can control the 3 hill points on the field.
 Each point has a timer with two colored buttons to represent both teams.
 When pressed they will switch control of the timer to that team, which will count up their total time score.

 2.2.1.
 Players are responsible for making sure timers are on the right color for their team.
 If a player switches a hill point to the opposing teams control, it will remain that way until a player hits a button to switch control and no outside involvement will fix player error.

 2.2.2.
 If a player gains control of a hill after they have been tagged, the officials will revert the hill back to the previous teams control, negating any time gained.

 2.3.
 Players may use their blasters to Tag opposing team members to temporarily remove them from the field.